swisskyrepo/SSRFmap/README.md

 import logging

-name        = "servicename in lowercase" description = "ServiceName RCE - What does it d" author      = "Name or pseudo of the author"
+name        = "servicename in lowercase" description = "ServiceName RCE - What does it do" author      = "Name or pseudo of the author"

 class exploit():